Lexington Mesothelioma Lawyer

 By the late 19th century, asbestos-related products were used in many Lexington factories, especially those with steam engines and heavy machinery.

 As the city grew rapidly after World War II, new construction boomed.
-A lot of that building construction used large quantities of building materials made from asbestos.
-Asbestos-containing materials (ACMs) were used, in part many components, including:
+Much of that building construction used large quantities of building materials made from asbestos.
+Asbestos-containing materials (ACMs) were used in many components, including:

 - Roofing and siding shingles